 Merkel braces for presidential 'vote of destiny'

-Embattled German Chancellor Angela Merkel was hoping Wednesday to pull her shaky second term back from the brink as she braced for a presidential vote seen as a crucial test of her authority.
+Embattled German Chancellor Angela Merkel was hoping Wednesday to pull her shaky second term in office back from the brink as she braced for a presidential vote seen as a crucial test of her authority.

 The normally straightforward appointment of the country's largely ceremonial head of state has become what the Bild daily called a "vote of destiny" as Merkel battles to get her pick, Christian Wulff, elected by a special assembly.